W. G. Grace: Gentlemen v Players

-In 1864, having scored 5 and 38 for the South Wales club in his first match at The Oval, Grace was outstanding in the next match and scored 170 and 56 not out against the Gentlemen of Sussex at the Royal Brunswick Ground in Hove.
-His innings of 170 was his first-ever century in a serious match.
-The third match, against Marylebone Cricket Club (MCC) was Grace's debut at Lord's and he was joined by E. M. who had just disembarked from his voyage.
-Grace scored 50 in the first innings only three days after his sixteenth birthday.
+Having scored 5 and 38 for South Wales in his first match at The Oval, Grace was outstanding in the next match, scoring 170 and 56* against Gentlemen of Sussex at the Royal Brunswick Ground in Hove.
+The innings of 170 was his first-ever century in a serious match.
+The third match, against Marylebone Cricket Club (MCC) was Grace's debut at Lord's, and he was joined there by EM who had just disembarked from his voyage.
+Grace scored 50 in the first innings, only three days after his sixteenth birthday.

-His name now well known in cricketing circles, Grace played for Gentlemen of the South v Players of the South in June 1865 when he was still only 16 but already 1.88 m tall and weighing 11 st. This match is regarded by CricketArchive as his first-class debut.
-He bowled extremely well and had match figures of 13 for 84.
-It was this performance that earned him his first selection for the prestigious Gentlemen v Players fixture.
+His name now well known in cricketing circles, Grace played for Gentlemen of the South against Players of the South in June 1865, when he was still only 16 but already 1.88 m tall and weighing 11 st. This match is recognised as his first-class debut.
+Gentlemen of the South, batting first, won the match by an innings and 58 runs.
+Grace was out, stumped, without scoring but he bowled extremely well and had match figures of 13 for 84 to earn his first selection for the Gentlemen v Players fixture.

 During this period, before the start of Test cricket in 1877, Gentlemen v Players was the most prestigious fixture in which a player could take part.
-This is apart from North v South which was technically a fixture of higher quality given that the amateur Gentlemen were usually (until Grace took a hand) outclassed by the professional Players.
-Grace represented the Gentlemen in their matches against the Players from 1865 to 1906.
+This is apart from North v South, which was technically a fixture of higher quality given that the amateur Gentlemen were usually (until Grace took a hand) outclassed by the professional Players.
+Grace was to represent the Gentlemen in their matches against the Players from 1865 to 1906.
 It was he who enabled the amateurs to meet the paid professionals on level terms and to defeat them more often than not.
 His ability to master fast bowling was the key factor.
-Before Grace's debut in the fixture, the Gentlemen had lost 19 consecutive games; of the next 39 games they won 27 and lost only 4.
-In consecutive innings against the Players from 1871 to 1873, Grace scored 217, 77 and 112, 117, 163, 158 and 70.
+Before Grace's debut in the fixture, the Gentlemen had lost 19 consecutive games; of the next 39 games, they won 27 and lost only 4.
+In seven consecutive innings against the Players from 1871 to 1873, Grace scored 217, 77, 112, 117, 163, 158 and 70.
 In his whole career, he scored a record 15 centuries in the fixture.

-Grace's 1865 debut in the fixture did not turn the tide as the Players won at The Oval by 118 runs.
-He played quite well and took seven wickets in the match but could only score 23 and 12 not out.
-In the second 1865 match, this time at Lord's, the Gentlemen finally ended their losing streak and won by 8 wickets, but it was E. M. Grace, not W. G., who was the key factor with 11 wickets in the match.
-Even so, Grace made his mark by scoring 34 out of 77–2 in the second innings to steer the Gentlemen to victory.
+His 1865 debut for the Gentlemen did not turn the tide as the Players won at The Oval by 118 runs.
+He had been selected as a bowler and took seven wickets in the match.
+Batting late in the order, he scored 23 and 12*.
+In the second 1865 match, this time at Lord's, the Gentlemen finally ended their losing streak and won by 8 wickets, but it was EM who made the difference with 11 wickets in the match.
+Even so, Grace made his mark by scoring 34 out of 77/2 in the second innings to steer the Gentlemen to victory.

-In 1870, Grace scored 215 for the Gentlemen which was the first double century achieved in the Gentlemen v Players fixture.

-Grace last played at Lord's for the Gentlemen in 1899 though he continued to represent the team at other venues until 1906.